Michael Mina: Career

 In 2021, Mina was named by Carnegie Corporation of New York as an honoree of the Great Immigrants Award.

 In 2024, Mina had one of his recipes highlighted in the Mercury News as a Super Bowl recipe.

 Michael Mina (San Francisco)

-In October 2006, Mina's San Francisco restaurant, Michael Mina, was awarded two Michelin stars, one of only four restaurants in the San Francisco Bay Area, to be a two-star recipient.
+In October 2006, Mina's San Francisco restaurant, Michael Mina, was awarded two Michelin stars, one of only four restaurants in the San Francisco Bay Area to be a two-star recipient.
 For the 2010 San Francisco Bay Area Michelin Guide, Mina's San Francisco restaurant, Michael Mina, was demoted to one Michelin star, then it was excluded altogether from the starred list in 2011.
 For 2012, it returned to the starred list with one Michelin star.

-In October 2011, it was awarded Esquire Magazine's Restaurant of the Year.
-In 2018, the Michael Mina flagship restaurant shifted to include more Middle Eastern food on the menus.
+In October 2011, it was awarded Esquire Magazines Restaurant of the Year.
+In 2018, the Michael Mina flagship restaurant shifted to include more Middle Eastern food on its menus.

 Recipes from International Smoke, his restaurant in San Francisco which he opened with Ayesha Curry, have been featured in publications such as the Mercury News.